CameronWD/Game-Drop-Calculator/README.md

 ## Installation

 1. Confirm that your system has Python 3.x or higher.
-You can download Python from X link if you do not have it installed.
+You can download Python from [link](https://www.python.org/) if you do not have it installed.
 You can confirm your python version in the console by running the following command:

     ``` python3 --version ```
 2. Download or clone this respository to your local machine.

-3. Navigate to the location of the reposityory on your local system in the terminal.
+3. Navigate to the location of the repository on your local system in the terminal.

 4. Install the Python packages that are required to run this program using pip.
-This will install the dependesicis listed in the requirments.txt file.
+This will install the dependencies listed in the requirements.txt file.

     ``` pip install -r requirments.txt ```